Fannon/mobo/examples/init/MANUAL.md

 To define abstract objects that will only be used for inheritance, the property abstract can be used.
 To (temporarily) remove objects from the model the ignore attribute can be set to true.
 Both attributes won’t be inherited, so children of abstract or ignored objects don’t have to explicitly undo that setting.

-JSON Schema has a somewhat similar attribute, called $ref.
+JSON Schema has a somewhat similar attribute, called `$ref`.
 The official spec does not specify an inheritance behavior though.
 To avoid confusion, mobo supports only the custom $extend property.

 ##### propertyOrder
 JSON Schema v4 does not natively support a declaration how properties are ordered.
 For model development this is an important feature, so mobo has added custom support.